 Using the cost-based pricing strategy, you will price your coach package at $1,800 per client because here, you are focusing on what the coaching service costs you: your time.

-Cost-based pricing is simple and works well for goods, but it’s the biggest mistake you can make when it comes to coaching pricing.
+Cost-based pricing is simple and works well for goods, but it’s the biggest mistake you can make regarding coaching pricing.

 The answer is to use an entirely different strategy: value-based pricing.